mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 - The `@layer` block at-rule, in which all styles within a block are added to a name or unnamed layer.
 - The [`@import`](/en-US/docs/Web/CSS/@import) rule with the `layer` keyword or `layer()` function, which assigns the contents of the imported file into that layer.

 All three methods create a layer if a layer with that name has not already been initialized.
-If no layer name is provided in the `@layer` at-rule or `@import` with `layer()`, a new anonymous (unnamed) layer is created.
+If no layer name is provided in the `@layer` at-rule or `@import` with `
+`, a new anonymous (unnamed) layer is created.

 > **Note:** The order of precedence of layers is the order in which they are created.
 Styles not in a layer, or "unlayered styles", cascade together into a final implicit label.